Life Challenge Community and Events Coordinator

 Background & Credentials

-School: Master’s in counseling education from the University of Memphis and undergraduate studies at Memphis State with a major in psychology and a minor in art.
+Born and raised in Memphis, Carol Ricossa earned a Master’s degree in counseling education from the University of Memphis, having completed her undergraduate studies at Memphis State with a major in psychology and a minor in art.
+She is certified as a massage therapist and as a group exercise instructor.

 Question & Answer